flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

 Microsoft Flight Simulator tries to offer a simple way to do route planning (World Map before starting a flight) however this falls short, especially for users wanting a more realistic experience for airliner flying.

 There are various ways to load a flight plan into the aircraft.
-In real life pilots usually use an external data link to load flight plans made for the flight by their company.
+In real life, pilots typically use an external data link to load flight plans made for the flight by their company.
 Or they use the MCDU to enter a flight plan manually from their flight briefing documents.

-As in real world aircraft it is common in flight simulation aircraft to integrate these systems directly with the aircraft's flight management system to be able to import all the relevant planning data.
+As in real-world aircraft, it is common in flight simulation aircraft to integrate these systems directly with the aircraft's flight management system to be able to import all the relevant planning data.
 This includes the route, altitudes, constraints, fuel, payload (passengers, cargo), and other data points.

 See [MCDU F-PLN page](../../pilots-corner/a32nx-briefing/mcdu/f-pln.md) for more information on the aircraft's flight planning in the Multipurpose Control and Display Unit (MCDU).

 ## Loading a flight plan in the A32NX